dalesgit/dalesgit.github.io/relg101-s17/sacred-quest-morality.md

 Note:
-In the story, God commands Abraham to sacrifice his son, Isaac, as a way of testing Abraham’s faith.
+In the story, God commands Abraham to sacrifice his son, Isaac, as a way of testing Abraham's faith.

 --

 ### Soren Kiekegaard
-- Kierkegaard analyzed the story of Abraham as a **paradox between Abraham’s two "loves" -- his son and God**.
+- Kierkegaard analyzed the story of Abraham as a **paradox between Abraham's two "loves" -- his son and God**.
-- Abraham was (evidently) willing to sacrifice his son at God’s command, which indicates that his love of God took priority.
+- Abraham was (evidently) willing to sacrifice his son at God's command, which indicates that his love of God took priority.
 - Thus, Abraham was a true "**knight of faith**."
-- Abraham’s love for God is an example of the **religious point of view taking priority over the moral**.
+- Abraham's love for God is an example of the **religious point of view taking priority over the moral**.

 --

 ### Immanuel Kant
 - Kant takes the opposite position of Kierkegaard.
-- Kant argued that if anyone thinks he or she hears a command like that of Abraham’s, it is **obligatory to ignore or renounce that directive**.
+- Kant argued that if anyone thinks he or she hears a command like that of Abraham's, it is **obligatory to ignore or renounce that directive**.
 - Thus, the positions of Kant and Kierkegaard present two sides of the questions about which should take priority, religion or morality, in cases of conflict.